 The auditors took note of the first enrolment in the degree programmes.
 They understood that the degree programmes were implemented several years before but were revised in 2012.
 They also took note of the standard period of study and the credit points.
 In the discussion they learned that also part-time study is provided.
-In this case the degree programmes remain the same but are evenly spread over a longer period of time: For the Bachelor's degree programmes the allowed time is five years
+In this case the degree programmes remain the same but are evenly spread over a longer period of time: For the Bachelor's degree programmes the allowed time is five years and for the Master's degree programmes it is two and a half year.
 The auditors considered this regulation as appropriate.